teyorkk/sqliteActAppDev/README.md

-# SQLite Android App with Jetpack Compose
+# SQLite Log in, Register Application with Jetpack Compose